International researchers

 Find out in good time whether you need to apply for a visa to enter Germany for the purpose of research or doctoral work.

 To enter the Federal Republic of Germany, you normally need an entry visa.
 Make sure you apply for this visa in good time at the German diplomatic mission in your home country.
-EU nationals and nationals of certain countries (e.g., Australia, Great Britain, Iceland, Israel, Japan, Canada, Liechtenstein, South Korea, New Zealand, Norway, Switzerland, and the United States) do not need a visa to enter Germany.
+EU nationals and nationals of certain countries (e.g., Australia, the United Kingdom, Iceland, Israel, Japan, Canada, Liechtenstein, South Korea, New Zealand, Norway, Switzerland, and the United States) do not need a visa to enter Germany.

 - See the list of countries for which there is / is not a visa requirement on the multilingual web page of the Federal Foreign Office.
 This page also contains information about applying for a visa.